ecosystemai/ecosystem-notebooks/README.md

 Ecosystem Notebooks is a wrapper for the Ecosystem API servers.
 They can be used for both the Prediction and Runtime servers.

 The notebooks are a great interface to work from in order to test, and explore the server’s capabilities.
-They allow you to navigate them without encountering the complexities of directly interacting with the APIs.
+They allow you to navigate them easily by removing the complexities of directly interacting with the APIs.

 Ecosystem Notebooks are built using the Jupyter Notebook coding environment, and Python 3 kernel for code execution.